Skip to main content

 Str::snake((string) env('APP_NAME', 'laravel')).'_session';

-To keep the previous behavior, set these values explicitly in your .env:
+To keep the previous behavior, set them explicitly in .env.

 CACHE_PREFIX=myapp_cache_